andydevs/blog/_drafts/experiments-with-css-grid.md

 }
 ```

-Then, all we need to do is change `grid-template-areas` in the `.layout` class.
+Then, all we need to do is change `grid-template-areas` in the `.layout` class when we detect a mobile screen.

 ```scss
 .layout {